A Comprehensive HRIG Solution

-HyperRAB (300 IU/mL) is the first and only high-potency human rabies immune globulin (HRIG) that enables the delivery of more of the total dose at the wound site.2
+HyperRAB (300 IU/mL) is the first and only high-potency human rabies immune globulin (HRIG) that enables the delivery of more of the total dose per mL at the wound site, no matter the wound size or patient weight.1-3

 Provide immediate protection with HyperRAB

-HyperRAB is an HRIG that provides rapid immune coverage, indicated for postexposure prophylaxis (PEP), along with rabies vaccine, for all persons suspected of exposure to rabies.2,3 Review CDC guidelines for PEP.
+HyperRAB is an HRIG that provides rapid immune coverage, indicated for postexposure prophylaxis (PEP), along with rabies vaccine, for all persons suspected of exposure to rabies.1,5 Review CDC guidelines for PEP.

 Grifols is the only manufacturer that has complete end-to-end control over the entire process—collection, testing, fractionation, and supply—enabling a consistent and reliable supply of HyperRAB.